 There are many more costs for the property management company than this, and most of them are invisible to the client.
-Property managers must therefore make significant investments into each property they add to their portfolios - often before they see a dime in fees.
+Property managers must therefore make significant investments into each property they add to their portfolios, often before they see a dime in fees.

 This is why cancellation provisions are so important.
 If the landlord wants to cancel early, the property management company will want to include provisions that ensure they will recoup their initial investment.
-Once you understand that, the fee structure property management companies ask for makes a lot more sense!
+Once you understand that, the fee structure property management companies ask for makes a lot more sense.

 For example, in some markets, it's common for property managers to ask for a specified percentage of collected rents, plus a "leasing fee" of, for example, half of one month's rent.
-The leasing fee quickly reimburses the property manager for at least part of the on-ramping expenses, commissions, contract drafting, screening, credit checks and other expenses.
+The leasing fee quickly reimburses the property manager for at least part of the on-ramping expenses, commissions, contract drafting, screening, credit checks, and other expenses.

-Landlords CAN manage their units on their own, but that doesn't mean they SHOULD.
-Request quotes from local property managers and learn why >>
+Landlords can manage their units on their own, but that doesn't mean they should.
+Request quotes from local property managers and learn why.

 What happens if it's necessary to change the terms, services, fees or conditions in the contract before it expires?
 A good property management contract allows for both parties, when acting in good faith, to make amendments to it.
 Increasing a contract's flexibility also improves its longevity.
 It's undesirable for everyone involved to have one party be eager to end the contract at the first legal opportunity.

+Generally contracts specify a beginning and an end date, as well as renewal procedures.
 The contract should also specify how either party may end the contract.
 Cancellations are generally allowed by property management contracts when notice to the other party is provided a certain number of days in advance.
-In the event of a contract cancellation, deposits, reserves and other money the property management company is holding on behalf of the rental property owner must also be accounted for.
+In the event of a contract cancellation, deposits, reserves, and other money the property management company is holding on behalf of the rental property owner must also be accounted for.

 Property management contracts typically specify that rental property owners must "hold harmless" the property manager for any liability that arises as a result of the reasonable, competent and diligent exercise of their responsibilities as outlined by the scope of work.
 There are two exceptions to this rule: